simonccc/kopsrox/docs/SETUP.md

 - network with internet access configured in proxmox as a bridge or a proxmox sdn network
 - a range of 10 free Proxmox qm/virtual machine id 'vmids' eg 600 to 610
 - a range of 10 IP's on a network with internet access for kopsrox to work with eg 192.168.0.160 to 192.168.0.170

-- clone the repo and follow the steps below
+## :bricks: install

-## :bricks: install packages
+## :bricks: install

+- clone the repo - or probably better one of the releases or stable branches - the 'main' branch can often be a bit broken
-- `sudo apt install libguestfs-tools python3-termcolor -y`
+- sudo apt install libguestfs-tools python3-termcolor -y`
-- `pip3 install --break-system-packages --user -r requirements.txt`
+- pip3 install --break-system-packages --user -r requirements.txt`

 _installs the required pip packages vs using os packages_